Trusted legal advice since 1733

 Our relationships with the other member firms in the Network means that we can also refer clients based in the UK to, and work with on their behalf, like-minded lawyers overseas.

-Having marked its 30th anniversary in 2018, the Law Firm Network is consistently recognised as a leading international network in Chambers Global Guide.
+Having marked its 30th anniversary in 2018, the Law Firm Network has been recognised as a leading international network in Chambers Global Guide.

 Blandy & Blandy is also an approved organisation listed on the UK Investment Support Directory, maintained by the UK Government’s Department for International Trade (DIT).